 That’s why I know I’d never be happy spending every day of the rest of my life in some tropical paradise.

 But that being said, perhaps you’d absolutely love living that lifestyle after retirement.
 And if you do, that’s great!

 Just be aware there’s always a chance you’ll get bored once you start doing the same thing each and every day.

 4 – Retiring can be bad for one’s health.

-Yes, retirees do qualify for Medicare after they reach 65 years of age, but Medicare often doesn’t pay for everything they need in order to stay healthy.
-They’ll have to make up the difference themselves.
+Yes, retirees do qualify for Medicare after they reach 65 years of age, but Medicare often doesn’t pay for everything one needs in order to stay healthy.
+In cases like that the retirees have to make up the difference themselves.